-Some states are contemplating new taxes which would cause trusts in those states to be taxed.
+Some states are contemplating new taxes that could cause trusts in those states to be taxed.
 Depending on where they’re based, there could potentially be a greater burden on the trustees and the beneficiaries regarding the reporting and taxation of trust income.
-Thus, understanding what’s happening in the state where your trust situs is based is important.
+Understanding what’s happening in the state where your trust situs is based is important.

-Additionally, there may be an option to make distributions from a trust and utilize the Section 199A deduction which provides a 20% deduction.
-This can be complicated, but trustees might want to ask whether the beneficiaries need additional income to fully utilize the deduction or if too much would result in a phase-out.
-The trustee must pay attention to whether there would be uneven distributions which are proper and what the eventual effect on future distributions would be.
+Additionally, there may be an option to make distributions from a trust and better utilize the Section 199A deduction, which provides a 20% deduction on qualified business income.
+This can be complicated, but trustees might want to ask whether the beneficiaries need additional income to fully utilize the deduction or if too much would result in a phaseout of the deduction.
+The trustee must pay attention to whether or not there would be uneven distributions which are proper and the eventual effect on future distributions.

-Because of the $10,000 limit on state tax deductions, there has been discussion on certain types of trusts, such as personal-use residential property or other types of property in trusts.
-Due to this limitation on the deduction of state taxes, trustees may need to watch distributions, particularly when distributable net income will face a greater tax burden due to the lack of the deduction.
+With the $10,000 limit on state and local tax deductions, trustees may need to monitor distributions, particularly when distributable net income will face a greater tax burden due to the lack of the deduction.
 Consider if the tax benefits outweigh other issues, such as asset protection and unequal distributions.